LrenceLapating/Eunoiaa/Eunoia frontend/COLOR_THEME.md

 # Eunoia System Color Theme Documentation

 ## Overview
-This document defines the default color theme and design system specifications for the entire Eunoia application.
+This document define the default color theme and design system specifications for the entire Eunoia application.
 All components should follow these guidelines to maintain visual consistency and brand identity.

 ## Primary Color Palette